solarwinds/solarwinds-apm-ruby/README.md

     ...

     class App < Grape::API
-      use AppOpticsAPM::Rack
+      use SolarWindsAPM::Rack
     end
 ```

 Make sure that the solarwinds gem is loaded _after_ Grape either by listing `gem 'solarwinds_apm'` after Grape in your
 Gemfile or calling the `require 'solarwinds_apm'` directive after Grape is loaded.

-You must explicitly tell your Grape application to use AppOpticsAPM::Rack for tracing to occur.
+You must explicitly tell your Grape application to use SolarWindsAPM::Rack for tracing to occur.

 # SDK for Custom Tracing